Skip to main content

 A common rule of thumb here is to close or roll your position.

-If a spread is anywhere near the strike price on Friday afternoon, it’s prudent to consider if that risk is worth the remaining few dollars of profit.
+If a spread is anywhere near the strike price on Friday afternoon, consider whether that risk is worth the remaining few dollars of profit.